benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 (Auth.js recommend to use OAuth for signin. )

 Auth.js have implemented all steps for OAuth flow.
-What you need to do are 1, configure Auth.js framework(a little bit work) and 2, setup your OAuth App in Authorization Server.
+What you need to do are
+1. configure Auth.js framework(a little bit work) and
+2. setup your OAuth App in Authorization Server.

 ### callback URL
-The callback URL is defined by Auth.js.
+Auth.js have defined the address for callback URL.
 It is: `[origin\]/api/auth/callback/\[provider\]`.
 For example: `http://localhost:3000/api/auth/callback/github`
 You need to setup the Auth implement route in `api/auth/[...nextauth]/route.ts`.